trappar/AliceGeneratorBundle/src/Resources/doc/custom-providers.md

     }

     /**
-     * Alternative implementation of this method returning an array - this will yeild the exact same result
+     * Alternative implementation of this method returning an array - this will yield the same result
      * @Fixture\Faker("phoneNumber")
      */
     public static function toFixture(PhoneNumber $phoneNumber) {